A Figure from the Common Lot

 “Mr. Haws,” Richard said, “you are the owner of the Allouette, sir?”

-“There is a cobbler on the table,” Haws told him, nodding towards the cobbler, presented at table—by Kitty this time—in the iron skillet in which it had been baked.
+“There is a cobbler,” Haws told him, nodding towards this, presented at table—by Kitty this time—in the iron skillet in which it had been baked.
 “I hope you don’t mean to say you won’t have just a little.
 It’s a berry cobbler, made with my daughter’s preserves.
 Rebecca, dish him up a piece.”

 “Sir, I am not the owner of the Allouette.
 You grant me too high a distinction.
 I am master of the Allouette.
 I helm her on her voyages.”